hiroshimamiya/EPIB685/README.md

 Presentation and written project proposal (3a and 3c) should follow the following components:
 1. Background section including problem statement and the importance of the study design (justification).
 Why do you think your research question is important?
-  E.g., The impact of your urban exposure(s) X on your health outcome Y on your population Z is not well known, so a study is needed to motivate further research.
+  ..* E.g., The impact of your urban exposure(s) X on your health outcome Y on your population Z is not well known, so a study is needed to motivate further research.
   You can find problem statment from journls such as:

-  ..*Environmental Health Perspectives, Environmental Health, Environment International, Epidemiology, Environmental Epidemiology, and Environmental Science & Technology*
+  ..* Environmental Health Perspectives, Environmental Health, Environment International, Epidemiology, Environmental Epidemiology, and Environmental Science & Technology

   ..**There is no need to perform a through review to identify your problem**.
 Any environmental issue of your interest that provides a valid hypothesis is fine.